craftcms/docs/docs/4.x/relations.md

     .section('recipes')
     .relatedTo({
         targetElement: ingredient,
-        field: 'process'
+        field: 'steps'
     })
     .all() %}
 ```

-In this example, we’ve changed our schema a bit: ingredients are now attached to blocks in a `process` Matrix field, so we can tie instructions and quantities or volume to each one.
+In this example, we’ve changed our schema a bit: ingredients are now attached to blocks in a `steps` Matrix field, so we can tie instructions and quantities or volume to each one.
 We still have access to all the same relational query capabilities!

 If that Matrix field has more than one relational field and you want to target a specific one, you can specify the block type field’s handle using a dot notation: